selfup/repo-one/README.md

 **Update: 5/4/2015**

     I will be doing stuff in Javascript now :)
-    The folder "javascriptNotes" will be a journal of sorts I will be taking notes of a recource I am learning from All 'notes' will be taken via vim and pushed in iTerm2
+    I will be taking notes of a recource I am learning from All 'notes' will be taken via vim and pushed in iTerm2

 Just a way to keep track :)

 Edit: Taking a break from Arduino.
-Ruby is my main focus rn
+Ruby is my main focus right now

 **Update: This was a while ago!**